-Lori and I attended a taping of The Late Show and it was a lot of fun.
-After standing for a long time in the rain in front of the Ed Sullivan Theater, we were finally let in to watch The Late Show with Stephen Colbert.
+Lori and I attended a taping of The Late Show.
+We stood in the rain in front of the Ed Sullivan Theater, and then were finally let in to watch The Late Show with Stephen Colbert.
 After years of watching Letterman on TV, it was thrilling to find myself inside the hallowed halls of the Ed Sullivan Theater.
-As audience members, we were encouraged to hoot and holler, clap and dance, and it was a fun, silly evening.
+As audience members, we were encouraged to hoot and holler, clap and dance.
+It was a fun, silly evening.
 Guests were Matthew Perry and Nick Offerman.
 Afterwards we returned to the Upper West Side (where our hotel was) and had an excellent dinner at the Candle Café West on Broadway, a warm and welcoming organic, vegan/vegetarian restaurant.
 We sat at the long wooden bar, ordered red wine, and the food that came was fresh, delicious and inventive.
 In fact, it was so good we returned the next evening for more.

 “Who needs meat?”
 I said, stuffing a forkful of paprika hummus and quinoa tabouli into my mouth.
 Lori had the grilled portobello sandwich.

 Speaking of meat, I did crave a burger later in the week and tried several times to buy one at three different Shake Shacks.
 But the lines were so long, I never did get to taste a Shake Shack burger.
 I hear they’re very good.

 And then we discovered EATALY.
 Walking into this huge emporium dedicated entirely to food and drink, I thought I had died and gone to Italian heaven.
 Here’s a brief write-up from Business Insider –

 When you step into Mario Batali’s massive 50,000-sq-ft Mecca of Italian food, Eataly, you are immediately faced with countless choices of tasty-looking food.